samashah/Favorite-season-prediction-game/README.md

-# Favorite-season-prediction-game
+# Which-outerbanks-character-are-you
-A game in c++ that guesses a user's favorite season based on user input.
+A game in c++ that decides which character in the Netflix original series Outerbanks matches you.